Starter

 • These moves show a shift from hardware‑only to AI-enabled software and mission‑critical communications under the Motorola Statistics expansion chapter.

-• Integration challenges are real, but the company cites strong backlog and synergy expectations when combining product lines.
+• Integration challenges are real, but the company cites a strong backlog and synergy expectations when combining product lines.

 • Together, these acquisitions position Motorola as a platform provider for frontline voice, video, analytics, and connectivity.